GStreamer/gstreamer/win32/README.txt

 Building with Visual Studio
 ---------------------------

-Building with Visual Studio is currently not supported.
+Building with Visual Studio is possible using the Meson-based build definitions, but there is currently no support for this in cerbero yet, so it's not for the faint-hearted.